remodlai/Flowise/memory-bank/decision-log.md

   - Ensured consistency between internal and public prediction endpoints
   - Established a pattern for documenting streaming events that can be applied to other endpoints
   - Provides a clear guide for client implementations consuming the streaming API

+## Comprehensive Documentation for Marketplaces Module
+- **Date:** 2025-05-15 4:15:49 PM
+- **Author:** Unknown User
+- **Context:** The marketplaces module had only one documented endpoint (GET /marketplaces/templates) but the implementation includes three additional endpoints for custom templates.
+A decision needed to be made about how thoroughly to document these endpoints.
+- **Decision:** Created complete documentation for all four endpoints in the marketplaces module, including detailed endpoint analysis markdown files, OpenAPI fragments with proper schema references, and comprehensive descriptions of implementation details.
+This ensures the API documentation accurately reflects the entire functionality of the marketplaces module.
+- **Alternatives Considered:**
+  - Document only the existing GET /marketplaces/templates endpoint
+  - Create minimal documentation for the additional endpoints
+  - Skip this module for now and come back to it later
+- **Consequences:**
+  - Improved API documentation coverage, now reflecting the full functionality of the marketplaces module
+  - Standardized schema references across all OpenAPI fragments
+  - Provided detailed implementation notes that help API consumers understand how the endpoints work
+  - Reached 51.1% completion milestone in the API documentation review process